oroinc/platform/src/Oro/Bundle/AttachmentBundle/README.md

 When creating a new image field type, a user should specify maximum size of the file supported for this field as well as its width and height to enable the thumbnail image preview.

 On the entity record's details page, this field is displayed as a thumbnail image with a link to download the original image file.

+Can be used with Digital Asset Management (DAM) functionality.

+## MultiImage Type

+**MultiImage** field provides ability to upload collection of images to any entity.

+Supports the following options: maximum file size, thumbnail width and height, maximum number of files that allowed to add.

+On the entity record's details page, this field is displayed as a grid with thumbnail image and links to download the original image file.

+Can be used with Digital Asset Management (DAM) functionality.

 ## Storage Configuration